ERUSD VP Orosco Attends Telacu Black Tie Event One Day After Telacu’s Invitation to Bid on District Bond Contract

 BY BRIAN HEWS

-This past Friday, Hews Media Group-Los Cerritos Community News exclusively reported that seven companies were invited to bid on the ERUSD’s Measure ER bond construction management services contract.
+This past Friday, Hews Media Group-Los Cerritos Community News exclusively reported that seven companies responded to the Request for Qualifications on the ERUSD’s Measure ER bond construction management services contract.

 The article listed the seven companies at the end of the story, which included locally owned Telacu Construction.